Macron's candidate for Paris mayor quits over sexting row

 Macron’s LREM party had chosen Griveaux to represent it in the Paris mayoral campaign over Cedric Villani, an eccentric mathematician.

-It remained unclear whether Macron’s party would now rally behind Villani, the rebel lawmaker who was expelled from the LREM last month, or field another candidate.
+Officials from Macron’s party were planning to meet to decide what to do.
+It was unclear if the party would now rally behind Villani, the rebel lawmaker who was expelled from the LREM last month, or field another candidate.

-Stanislas Guérini, the head of the party, said he would meet with party figures in the coming hours to decide who should “embody change for Paris.”

 Griveaux, a divisive figure, alienated many within his own camp after his selection by referring to party rivals as “arseholes” among other insults in a leaked conversation with journalists.